Reconciliation Action Plan

 • STELR – ATSE's STEM education in schools initiative collaborates with Deadly Science to identify schools and works in collaboration with community to support students to understand and engage with sustainable engineering and renewable energy.

 • Elevate – ATSE's STEM scholarship program – is designed using an intersectional approach to support people from traditionally underrepresented groups to access STEM study at Australian universities.
-In addition to the scholarship, the wraparound supports provided by the Elevate program, including a focus on psychosocial wellbeing, and access to inclusive networks and mentoring ensures that marginalised groups feel safer in spaces that have not always felt welcome.
+In addition to the scholarship, the wraparound supports provided by the Elevate program, including a focus on psychosocial wellbeing, and access to inclusive networks and mentoring ensures that marginalised groups feel safer in spaces that have not always felt welcoming.
 Currently, 10% of Elevate scholars are Indigenous.

 • All ATSE STEM Careers programs are designed with practices that uphold the principles of diversity, equity and inclusion.